top of page

 Anyway, as a result of all the natural disasters, the abbey was slowly drowning since day one it was founded.
 Whereas the abbey stood still next to the water at the beginning of the twelfth century, a century later it already stood in the water.
 In the year 1214, the abbot wisely decided to relocate the abbey into the town of Stavoren.

-The area at sea where once the Saint Odulf Abbey stood was known among skippers as it Tsjerkhôf (‘graveyard’) or de Stiennen (‘stones’) well into the nineteenth century.
+The area at sea where once the Saint Odulf Abbey stood was known among skippers as it Tsjerkhôf ('graveyard') or de Stiennen ('stones') well into the nineteenth century.
 With extreme low tide the remains of the abbey were still visible in the year 1664 (Zandstra 2010).
 Because the shallows of the former abbey were located in front of the harbour and inconvenient for ships, this water was dredged in the nineteenth century.
 Archaeological research into the remains of the abbey between 1999 and 2006 turned up nothing.
-Basically, the research confirmed that the dredging companies had done their work well.
+Basically, the research confirmed that the dredging companies had done their work well a century before.
 Moreover, when the abbey was relocated, most of the stones were probably reused.
-Legend has it that for a long time, fishermen could hear from under the water the church bells ring of the old abbey.
-They believed that the ringing of the bells was the work of the Devil.
-Compare also the tragic history of the town of Rungholt in the region of Nordfriesland in our post How a town drowned overnight.

 The story of the nuns of the Saint Odulf Abbey was different from that of the monks.
 Not long after the abbey was founded around 1132, a separate convent was set up at the small village of Hemelum, about 8 kilometers east of Stavoren.
 It must have happened between 1155 and 1157.
 Hemelum is located on a glacial sand ridge.
+So high and dry.
 The convent was dedicated to Saint Odulf and Our Lady Mary.
 For those who wonder, the name Hemelum has nothing to do with heaven, in the Dutch language hemel.
-It was the hiem (-um) ‘home’ of a person named Hemel(e) (Van Berkel & Samplonius 2018).
-Archaeological research revealed a huge barn or grange, called a grangia in Latin during the Middle Ages.
+It was the hiem (-um) 'home' of a person named Hemel(e) (Van Berkel & Samplonius 2018).
+Archaeological research revealed a huge barn or grange, called a grangia in the Latin language in the Middle Ages.
 The dimensions of the grange were 11 by 42 meters.
 That is not only big, but with a construction date of at least 1157, it is also the oldest grangia in the Netherlands.
 With that, the Benedictine monastic order stands, for the moment, at the base of introducing the monastic gulf grange or Gulfscheune in the Netherlands (De Langen & Mol 2023).

 Four centuries later, grangiae would develop into the proud Frisian gulf farmhouses we are familiar with today along the entire southern North Sea coast from the province of Noord Holland to the peninsula Eiderstedt in Landkreis Nordfriesland.
 For more about the (international) history of the Frisian gulf farmhouse, check our blog post A Croaking Ode to the Haubarg by the Eiderstedter Nachtigall.

-Some time after the year 1414, the nuns in the convent of Hemelum were sent away and the monks moved in.
-This probably happened just before or after the year 1418 when the monastery is definitively relocated from Stavoren to Hemelum (Van Engelen 1996).
 In the fifteenth century, the monks of the monastery had developed a bad reputation and were also involved in feuds.
 It was in the year 1495 that Abbot Agge gave an important relic of Saint Odulf, one of the saint’s arms inlaid in silver, in safekeeping to haadling ‘headman’ annex warlord Bocka Harinxma at the town of Sneek.
 Strangely, every trace of the relic is missing afterward.
 Maybe we should contact antique dealers in London to find this relics (see intermezzo below).

 Hassling with Odulf’s body parts and 'possessions' – Prior Dominic of Evesham is the author of the Vita sancti Odulphi ‘life of Saint Odulf’ written in the second half of the eleventh century.
 In it he explains how relics of Saint Odulf ended up in Evesham Abbey in England.
 On the market of London, Abbot Ælfweard, who was besides abbot of Evesham also the bishop of London, accidentally ran into merchants selling relics of Saint Odulf.
 This must have been around the year 1034.
 Abbot Ælfweard bought them for 100 mark silver (Halbertsma 2000).
 The account does not tell how the merchants got hold of the relics.
 The authenticity of the relics is unclear.
 At that time the remains of Odulf (still) lay buried in Utrecht.